Antique American Clock Replacements

 Evidence of wear

-The oil becomes a solid instead of a liquid and creates wear over time just like all mechanical clocks.
+The oil becomes a solid instead of a liquid and creates wear over time.
 When clock oil gets old, it gets solid and turns into an abrasive.
 Solid or semi-solid oil creates wear and is evident in the movement’s outer brass plate pivot holes.
 Overall the clock has too much resistance in the movement to function under the power of the mainsprings.
-At the same time the pivots that spin in these holes get worn and distorted.
-If a pivot is worn beyond reason it would require re pivoting and this is costly and time consuming.
+At the same time the pivots that spin in these holes get worn and oblong.
+If a pivot is worn beyond reason, it requires re-pivoting which is costly and time consuming.

 The movements we offer on this page are made in India.
 These are sold as replacement units for the American movements that are too worn out to keep chasing.
-These are 10-15 year movements instead of the very long life the old movement has lived.
-The new movement from India is economical so it can be swapped out after a decade or two instead of being serviced.
+These movements last 10-15 years.
+Unfortunately this is not as long a life as the old antique movements.
+The new movement from India is economical so swapping it out after a decade or two is advisable instead of considering a repair.

 American replica clock movement

-The quality is not the same as the antique American time strikes because the plates are thinner.
-The brass is not what it used to be in 1930 because of all the times its been recycled also.
+The quality of the India made American replica clock modern reproductions are not the same.
+The antique American time strikes because the plates are thinner.
+Due to brass going through the recycling process so many times it does not have the same quality as in the 1930's.
 However these serve well as a replacement for the American time strike unit that is worn beyond reason.
-Life expectancy is about 10-15 years rather than the very long life your antique clock movement has lasted.
+Life expectancy is about 10-15 years rather than the very long life of the antique clock movement.